rustfoundation/foundation.rust-lang.org/news/share-your-thoughts-on-the-state-of-rust-in-2022.md

 ### It’s that time of year again\!
 The latest <a target="_blank" rel="noopener" href="https://blog.rust-lang.org/2022/12/05/survey-launch.html">State of Rust Survey</a> is now open through December 19, 2022 – and the Rust Foundation encourages you to take part in it.&nbsp;

 For those who aren’t familiar, this short survey conducted by the Rust Project is used to surface input and perspectives from both current and prospective Rust users and those who follow the language.
-The valuable information gathered from the State of Rust survey helps Project leaders better understand the evolution of the language and identify challenges respondents might be encountering.
+The valuable information gathered from the <a target="_blank" rel="noopener" href="https://blog.rust-lang.org/2022/12/05/survey-launch.html">State of Rust</a> survey helps Project leaders better understand the evolution of the language and identify challenges respondents might be encountering.
 This feedback is then used to inform Project priorities and strategies for 2023.

 ### **Who should take the State of Rust Survey?**